KOBB (AM)

 KOBB (1230 kHz) is an AM radio station licensed to serve Bozeman, Montana, United States.
-The station's licensee is held by Desert Mountain Broadcasting Licenses, LLC.
+The station's license is held by Desert Mountain Broadcasting Licenses LLC.

-The offices and all the studios are located southwest of Bozeman at "Radio Ranch", 5445 Johnson Road.
-KOBB's transmitter is on the south side of Bozeman, on West Kagy Blvd.

 Programming

 KOBB broadcasts a sports talk format as a nominally full-time affiliate of the ESPN Radio network.
 KOBB also airs the syndicated The Dan Patrick Show on weekday afternoons.
 The station also broadcasts play-by-play for the Belgrade Bandits, an American Legion Baseball team, as well as Belgrade High School Panther football and boys and girls' basketball.

 History

 Beginning

 The station began regular operations on September 14, 1949, broadcasting to Bozeman, Montana, with 250 watts of power on a frequency of 1230 kHz.
 The station was assigned the KBMN call sign by the Federal Communications Commission.
 Under the ownership of the Penn Engineering Company, KBMN was led by G. Norman Penwell as company president, Gerald E. Tyo as program director, and Jack Penwell as chief engineer.

 The original KBMN radio studios were located in a building in the northern part of Bozeman next to its original broadcast tower site on North 7th Avenue.
 The original tower was torn down in 1992 and the studio building now serves as a small casino.